 The Big Green Egg resembles the type of grill that Dr. Seuss would presumably cook on.
 Inspired by Japanese kamado-style cooking, organic charcoal is used for fuel and food can be grilled, baked, or smoked.
 The insulated ceramic vessel easily maintains even temperatures, allowing for year-round cooking.
 It is very fuel efficient and produces what looks to be a superior wood-fired pizza.

 A growing trend is Bluetooth- and Wi-Fi-enabled equipment that connects your grill and smartphone, via the brands’ app.
 Features include step-by-step recipes at your fingertips and the ability to change the grill temperature remotely.
-Updates on cooking progress are sent to your phone so you won’t need to hover over the grill, and the digital fuel alerts will ensure that you don’t run out of propane mid-barbecue.
+Updates on cooking progress are sent to your phone, eliminating the need to hover over the grill, and digital fuel alerts ensure that you don’t run out of propane mid-barbecue.
+That way, whenever you are notified that you may be running low on propane, you can always stock it up by contacting companies like Surner Heating Co right away.
 There may be a learning curve with the new technology, says Schaeffer, but anyone can do it.
 When asked if great food depends more on a grill with bells and whistles or the grillmaster, she diplomatically asserts that food is just better when cooked outdoors.
 It looks good, tastes good, and there’s no mess or odor in the kitchen.

 For most strong opinions on grilling technique, there exists an opposing viewpoint.
 There are, however, some things experts do agree on.